NasirAbdullahSyed/hover-preview-card/README.md

 ---

-## 🤝 Contributing
+## 🤝 Contributing to Hover Preview Card

-Contributions are welcome and appreciated!
-To contribute:
+Thanks for your interest in contributing!

+### How to Contribute

 1. Fork the repository
-2. Create a new branch (`git checkout -b feature/my-feature`)
+2. Create a new branch (`git checkout -b feature/your-feature`)
-3. Make your changes and commit them
+3. Commit your changes (`git commit -m 'Add new feature'`)
-4. Push to your fork (`git push origin feature/my-feature`)
+4. Push to your branch (`git push origin feature/your-feature`)
-5. Open a pull request with a clear description of the change
+5. Open a pull request

+### Guidelines

+- Use Tailwind CSS or plain CSS for styling
+- Run `npm run build` before submitting a PR
+- Follow code formatting rules using Prettier

 ---